Types of Soil Erosion and Mitigation Strategies

 What is Soil Erosion and What Causes it?

 The removal of the top fertile layer of the soil from land is called soil erosion.
-Soil erosion will occur at different rates of speed depending on soil structure, texture, and the presence of growing vegetation and organic matter.
+Soil erosion, or soil loss, will occur at different rates of speed depending on soil structure, texture, and the presence of growing vegetation and organic matter.
 The top fertile layer of soil is primarily removed from the earth’s surface by wind or water.
 It’s important to understand the different types of soil erosion and the conditions in which it happens so that measures can be taken to prevent and mitigate it.
 There are several types of soil erosion, each of which can cause significant damage to the environment.

 Wind Erosion